Finding a Personal Injury Attorney in New York City

 Accidents happen.
 But how do you know if you have an under New York law for collecting damages?

-“If you’ve been injured in a car collision or by tripping on a bad sidewalk or as a result of medical treatment, that will probably start you thinking,” says David B. Golomb, of the Law Offices of David B. Golomb in NYC. “‘Was that injury caused by someone being negligent?’
+“If you’ve been injured in a car collision or by tripping on a bad sidewalk or as a result of medical treatment, that will probably start you thinking,” says David B. Golomb, of Golomb & Longo law office in NYC. “‘Was that injury caused by someone being negligent?’
 If the answer is yes, that is enough to start looking around.”

 When looking for a New York personal injury attorney, say the husband-and-wife team of Robert S. Kelner and Gail S. Kelner of Kelner & Kelner in Manhattan, don’t be fooled by advertising for legal services.

 “Many [clients] depend on poster advertisements or radio or TV ads,” says Robert Kelner.
-“They end up in a mill that is content to handle cases in great volume, but do not do an artistic job on the cases.”
+“They end up in a mill that is content to handle cases in great volume but does not do an artistic job on the cases.”

 What is an artistic lawyer?
 “Someone who will make novel and successful legal arguments,” says Kelner.
 “That is an art.
 Will this attorney be able to paint the picture of what has occurred in that person’s life?”